6. Reporting to HMRC: EPS

 - claim National Insurance contributions holiday for previous tax years

-- pay the Apprenticeship Levy (starting from April 2017) if you, or employers you’re connected to, have an annual pay bill of more than £3 million
+- pay the Apprenticeship Levy if you, or employers you’re connected to, have an annual pay bill of more than £3 million

 Send an EPS instead of an FPS if you’ve not paid any employees in a tax month.

-Send an EPS by the 19th of the following tax month for HMRC to apply any reduction (eg statutory pay) on what you’ll owe from your FPS.
+Send an EPS by the 19th of the following tax month for HMRC to apply any reduction (for example statutory pay) on what you’ll owe from your FPS.